 As you might already know, the

-of the code, so you probably are used to do something like
+of the code, so you are probably used to do something like

 gg=G to fix the

-g= to invoke a formatter function.
-Here it is:
+g= to invoke a formatter function:

 function!
 Format() silent! execute 'norm! mz' if &ft ==? 'c' || &ft ==? 'cpp' || &ft ==? 'php' set formatprg=astyle\ --mode=c silent! execute 'norm! gggqG' elseif &ft ==? 'java' set formatprg=astyle\ --mode=java silent! execute 'norm! gggqG' endif silent! call RemoveTrailingSpaces() silent! execute 'retab' silent! execute 'gg=G' silent! execute 'norm! `z' set formatprg= endfunction